-Season the salmon with salt and pepper and grill the fish until cooked through.
+Season the salmon with salt and pepper and grill the fish until cooked through (about 3 to 6 minutes per side over high heat, depending on thickness).
 Set aside to cool.
 The salmon can be grilled a day in advance of serving; just cover the fillet tightly and refrigerate.
 Before serving, cut the salmon into large chunks.

 Place the quinoa in a strainer and rinse thoroughly with cool water for 1 minute.
 Place 1/2 cup of water and the quinoa in a small pan and bring it to a boil over high heat.
 Reduce the heat to low, cover and simmer until the water has evaporated, about 10 minutes.
 Turn the heat off, fluff the quinoa with a fork, and let it cool.

 In another pan, bring 2 quarts of water to a boil and add 2 teaspoons of salt.
 Cook the broccolette until crisp-tender, about 5 minutes.
 Drain and immediately plunge the broccolette into a bowl of ice water to stop the cooking process and set its bright color.
 When the broccolette is cool, drain thoroughly and set aside.

 To make the Herb Aioli, whisk together the mayonnaise and pesto.
 Add the lemon juice, salt and pepper to taste.